sablier-labs/docs/docs/guides/lockup/examples/08-pull-vesting-data.md

 This may be useful for use cases in which you want to reward 'diamond hands', i.e., users who have not withdrawn their share of airdrops.

-## Unlock Events
+## Unlock Dates

-This section is useful if you are building a data dashboard where you want index token unlock events.
+This section is useful if you are building a data dashboard and want to index the dates when tokens will be unlocked in Sablier.

-To calculate the time at which a stream will be fully unlocked, you can use the following formula:
+To obtain the time at which a stream will be fully unlocked, you can use the following function:

 ```solidity
 uint256 unlockTime = lockup.getEndTime(streamId);
 ```

+Obtaining the earlier unlock times depends on the type of stream.
+Let's go through each stream type:

 ### Linear streams